ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

     Switch:RotateTo(ROTATION_ON, TIME_ROTATE, true)
 end

--- Connect the callback function to the trigger interacted event Trigger.interactedEvent:Connect(OnTriggerInteracted)
+-- Connect the function to the trigger interacted event Trigger.interactedEvent:Connect(OnTriggerInteracted)
 ```